Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 UEFI EDK2 image for Poco X3 Pro was taken from [here](https://forum.xda-developers.com/t/uefi-poco-x3-pro.4441163/).

-The compiled Windows Pe for the snapdragon 855,855+ and 860 [we got it here](https://youtu.be/IKLjTv5ooZU)
+The compiled Windows Pe for the snapdragon 855, 855+ and 860 [source](https://youtu.be/IKLjTv5ooZU)

 ## Project status